 Get To Know Our Staff

 A Montessori child herself, Laura believes deeply in the Montessori way of life as foundational to assisting each child to discover his/her unique place in God's plan.
 After receiving a B.A. in Religion from the University of Virginia, she and her husband Mark incorporated Montessori principles in the home education of their nine children.
-Since being introduced to the Catechesis of the Good Shepherd program in 2000, Laura has received CGS certification in Levels I, II and III, and is additionally recognized as a CGS National Formation Leader for Levels I and II.
-Laura is coordinator with St. John’s parish for John XXIII’s Sacramental preparation, volunteers with St. John’s Religious Education program, and is a founding Board member of John XXIII.
-A proud Nana, she is delighted that five of her grandchildren attend at the Center.
+Since being introduced to the Catechesis of the Good Shepherd program in 2000, Laura has received CGS certification in Levels I, II, III and Infant-Toddler, and is additionally recognized as a CGS National Formation Leader for Levels I and II.
+Laura is coordinator with St. John’s parish for John XXIII’s Sacramental preparation, volunteers with the parish’s Religious Education program, and is a founding Board member of John XXIII.
+A proud Nana, she is delighted that seven of her grandchildren attend at the Center.
 For the past 30 years Laura & Mark have operated Briarmead Farm, a “beyond organic” grass-fed farm producing beef, lamb and dairy; a Slow Food DC “Snail of Approval Award” recipient.